"Possible faces" (c)

 My sculpture is a fragment of the head of Pallas Athena.
 I have omitted identifying elements, like her helmet or lance.
 I have tried to portray her differentiated and complex personality.

 Fragmentary design of sculpture, or the "non finito", was not a common practice in sculpture, although the “deliberately unfinished” was used by Donatello and Michelangelo, among others.
-For the first time in our modern art history, it was applied by the French sculptor Auguste Rodin (1840 – 1917).
+For the first time in our modern art history, it was applied by the French sculptor Auguste Rodin (1840 – 1917) and the Italian-French sculptor Medardo Rosso (1858 - 1928).

 23 x 26 x 25 cm